donaldpiret/github-pivotal-flow/README.md

 # Github Pivotal Flow

-`gh-pivotal-flow` provides a set of additional Git commands to help developers when working with [Pivotal Tracker][pivotal-tracker], git-flow and Github pull requests.
+`github-pivotal-flow` provides a set of additional Git commands to help developers when working with [Pivotal Tracker][pivotal-tracker], git-flow and Github pull requests.
 It follows the branch structure recommended by [git-flow][https://github.com/nvie/gitflow].
 You will need hub installed